deislabs/mystikos/README.md

-# Open LibOS
+# Mystikos

-**Open LibOS** is a set of tools for running user applications in a trusted execution environment (TEE).
+**Mystikos** is a set of tools for running user applications in a trusted execution environment (TEE).
 The current release supports **Intel &reg; SGX** while other TEEs may be supported in future releases.